Two-time Olympic medallist Lily Owsley joins Delhi SG Pipers - www.lokmattimes.com

 Owsley will replace 28-year-old Dutch midfielder Xan de Waard from the women's team after she pulled out from this season of the HIL due to personal reasons.

 "Losing Xan de Waard, undoubtedly one of the best players in the world, is a setback for the team.
-But being able to replace her with a 2-time Olympic medal winner Lily Owsley, is a big relief," said Delhi SG Pipers women's team coach Dave Smolenaars as quoted by the HIL press release.
+But being able to replace her with a 2-time Olympic medal winner Lily Owsley, is a big relief," said Delhi SG Pipers women's team coach Dave Smolenaars, acccording to a Hockey India release.

 "She will bring in her experience, leadership and high speed play to help the team reach its potential," he added.